omunroe-com/http2specwiki/ContinuationProposals.md

 ### Cons
 * ???
 * may depend on getting rid of the HPACK reference set ?
-(I don't think so, why would that be ? /phk)
+(I don't think so, why would that be ? /phk) [wt: because if any :-header is in the refset, it will automatically be sent after indexed headers /wt]